-А Approval by Full Governing Body April 2009 E Annual revisions in line with legislation Approved by the Full Governing Body March 2015 F Annual revisions in line with legislation Approved by the Full Governing Body January 2016 G Annual revisions in line with legislation Approved by the Full Governing Body January 2017 with further update in July 2017 approved by Full Governing Body Н Full revision of the policy agreed and approved by the Full Governing Body on 28 February 2018 1 Updated policy in line with new legislation March 2019 and further amendments following Covid- 19 J Rewrite of the policy in line with changes and instigation of CPOMS К Annual revisions in line with changes to Keeping Children Safe in Education - Approval by Full Governing Body - 08/11/2021 and update to include Radicalisation and note change of personnel
+А Approval by Full Governing Body April 2009 E Annual revisions in line with legislation Approved by the Full Governing Body March 2015 F Annual revisions in line with legislation Approved by the Full Governing Body January 2016 G Annual revisions in line with legislation Approved by the Full Governing Body January 2017 with further update in July 2017 approved by Full Governing Body Н Full revision of the policy agreed and approved by the Full Governing Body on 28 February 2018 1 Updated policy in line with new legislation March 2019 and further amendments following Covid- 19 J Rewrite of the policy in line with changes and instigation of CPOMS K Annual revisions in line with changes to Keeping Children Safe in Education - Approval by Full Governing Body - 08/11/2021 L Annual revisions in line with KCSIE 2022 - 07/11/2022 М Annual revisions in line with KCSIE 2023 - 06/11/2023 - Further update March 2024 owing to change of guidance

-Appendix I
+Appendix 7

-The Governing Body's legal responsibility for safeguarding the welfare of children goes beyond basic child protection procedures.
+The Governing Board's legal responsibility for safeguarding the welfare of children goes beyond basic child protection procedures.
 The duty is now to ensure that safeguarding permeates all activity and functions.
 This policy therefore complements and supports a range of other policies